Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Conclusions Open Challenges

 \subsection{Directions for Associative Memories}

-Associative Memories have not gained nearly the traction of Diffusion Models in AI applications.
+AMs have not gained the traction of DMs in AI applications.
 Many researchers in the field focus on the {\tinybrain} architecture, trying to improve its theoretical memory capacity~\cite{millidge2022Universal,burns2023Simplicial} or apply related models to modern problems~\cite{liang2021Can}.
-Other researchers are integrating the memory-retrieval capabilities of AMs into existing feed-forward architectures~\cite{ramsauer2022Hopfield,widrich2020Modern,krotov2018dense}; in doing so they discard the idea of global optimization on the energy.
-In part, these other research directions exist because no pure AM has shown impressive performance on large data until \cite{hoover2023Energy} introduced the Energy Transformer, though even this AM does not yet show significant performance gain over traditional methods.
+Other researchers are connecting the memory-retrieval capabilities of AMs with existing feed-forward architectures like the Transformer~\cite{ramsauer2022Hopfield,widrich2020Modern}; in doing so they discard the idea of global optimization on the energy.
+In part, these other research directions exist because no pure AM has shown impressive performance on large data until \cite{hoover2023Energy} introduced the ``Energy Transformer'' that is a true Lyapunov energy (where the forward-pass through the network is gradient descent down this energy) that can be trained and used in the same manner as conventional Transformers.
+However, even this AM does not yet show significant performance gain over traditional methods.

-The empirical success of Diffusion Models across many domains should provide hope that modern AM architectures~\cite{krotov2021Hierarchical,hoover2022Universal} can achieve performance parity on similar tasks.
-Constrained Diffusion Models show no worse performance than unconstrained models~\cite{salimans2021Should}, and the introduction of HAMs allow AMs to be built that resemble U-Nets~\cite{hoover2022Universal}.
-Even the training pipeline of a Diffusion Model can be mapped directly to an AM paradigm if we condition the energy function and optimization procedure on the time: from a starting image $\vx^\star$ in the training set, repeatedly add varying amounts of random noise and train the score function $-\nabla_\vx E_\theta(\vx^t; t)$ to predict the added noise.
-Once trained, Diffusion Models have even shown strong steerability -- the ability for a user to modify a trained Diffusion Model to complete tasks it was not trained to perform~\cite{sohl-dickstein2015Deep,brooks2023InstructPix2Pix,ruiz2023DreamBooth,gal2022Image,zhang2023Adding,parmar2023zero,chefer2023attend,bar-tal2023MultiDiffusion,brack2023SEGA}.
-We can expect similar levels of controllability from a fully trained AM.
+The empirical success of DMs across many domains should provide hope that modern AM architectures~\cite{krotov2021Hierarchical,hoover2022Universal} can achieve performance parity on similar tasks.
+Constrained DMs show no worse performance than unconstrained models~\cite{salimans2021Should}, and HAM theory \cite{krotov2021Hierarchical} can build AMs that resemble U-Nets~\cite{hoover2022Universal} and Transformers~\cite{hoover2023Energy}.